brun-t/CSM/README.md

 - it comes with a arena allocator included for faster and robust memory
 - it comes with automatic allocating and it just free all used memory after execution
-- it allow user to add custom dealloctors(Think it like c++ destructors) in Dyn_ptrs
+- it allow user to add custom deallocators(Think it like c++ destructors) in Dyn_ptr's
+- it allows a special mode called CSM_AUTO that create a micro runtime for CSM example below

 ## In work features